 Additions not only significantly increase the quality of life for those who live in the home, but it can also boost the resale value.
 From sunrooms to second stories to third bathrooms, there are plenty of exciting ways to expand!
 But installing an addition comes with its potential drawbacks too, and it's all too easy to go overboard with plans before fully realizing those downsides.
 Learn more about what to consider before having blueprints drawn up.

 Before radically changing their Cameron station home, homeowners should ask themselves if it's truly necessary or not.
 Those who simply want more space should look toward their current space before deciding they need more.
 An unfinished basement/attic, garage, or underutilized space is usually the first place to start.
 The foundation is already there, so it may make more sense (both economically and practically) to convert these spaces before adding on.

-If the decision is to add on to the property rather than to convert existing space into greater living area, the next question homeowners will need to answer is whether to add up or out.
-Building out may require adding additional foundation and even a local zoning variance, however it often offers the least disruption to a homeowner's life.
-Building up takes nothing from the useable yard to a home and additionally, may not require additional zoning permits.
+If the decision is to add on to the property rather than to convert existing space into a greater living area, the next question homeowners will need to answer is whether to add up or out.
+Building out may require adding additional foundation and even a local zoning variance, however, it often offers the least disruption to a homeowner's life.
+Building up takes nothing from the usable yard to a home and additionally, may not require additional zoning permits.
 This type of addition, however, does require adding a stairwell into the home, as well as completely restructuring the home's support system.